costajob/app-servers/README.md

 I started elixir by using iex interactive console as described on Plug README.

 ##### Considerations
 As expected Elixir performs very well: using small green processes to serve each requests will allow to scale horizontally on multi-core CPUs.
-I also suspect Cowboy does its part too being one of the fastest Erlang app server available.
+I also suspect Cowboy does its part too, being one of the fastest Erlang app server.

 ### Node Cluster
 Node cluster library was used to let all of the cores serve the requests.